pingcap/docs-tidb-operator/en/replace-nodes-for-cloud-disk.md

     > **Note:**
     >
     > * `availabilityZones` must be the same as that of the original node group to be replaced.
-    > * `tidb-1b-new` and `tikv-1a-new` in the YAML above are only for demonstration.
+    > * The `tidb-1b-new` and `tikv-1a-new` node groups configured in the YAML above are only for demonstration.
 You need to configure the node groups according to your needs.

-    If you want to scale up the node, modify `instanceType`.
+    If you want to scale up a node, modify `instanceType`.
 If you want to upgrade the Kubernetes version, first upgrade the version of your cluster control plane.
 For details, see [Updating a Cluster](https://docs.aws.amazon.com/eks/latest/userguide/update-cluster.html).

 3. In `cluster-new.yaml`, delete the original node groups to be replaced.